SageHabitus/SageHabitus/README.md

 <h2 align="center">About me</h2>

-- `The field of development I am most interested in is Android.` and I prefer native over hybrid
+- `The field of development I am most interested in is Android.` and I prefer native over hybrid.
-- but, I want to focuse on making rather than getting stuck in the details
+- but, I want to focus on making rather than getting stuck in the details.
 - However, I want to say that ``this is unconditional`` and can be fluidly changed according to the situation of the team.
 - I want to become a developer `who wants to work with you.` I hope my sources help a little.
 Thank you!